-We read in Romans 1:1 of Paul who was “called to be an apostle”.
-And in Acts 9:15, “he (Paul) is a chosen vessel (lit. a vessel of election) unto Me.”
+We read in Acts 9:15, “he (Paul) is a chosen vessel (lit. a vessel of election) unto Me.”
 Paul writes in Galatians 1:15, “When God, who set me apart from birth, and called me by His grace….”.
 Let us look a bit closer at this verse.
 God set Paul apart.
 For what reason?
 For service.
 But He also called Paul unto belief because Paul could not fulfill God’s purposes if he had remained in unbelief.

 Did God call Paul because He knew Paul would accept Him?
 No, we read in John 15:16, “You have not chosen Me, but I have chosen you“.
 The whole point in Romans 9 is that God’s will is sovereign and does not rest on man’s will.
 To say that God chose Paul because He knew Paul would become a believer is to say that God’s plans and purposes rests on man’s will.
 Even earthly kings have more power than that.

 Did Paul have the free will to reject Christ on the road to Damascus?
 I believe that he did not, because God had set him apart from birth for service which only a believer could accomplish.
-So in the case of Paul, belief was part of, but not the primary reason for, the calling of God.
-In the case of Judas and of some of Israel they were not called unto belief.
+So in the case of Paul, belief was part of, but not the primary reason for being chosen of God.
+In the case of Judas and of some of Israel they were not chosen to be believers.
 Israel had the free will to accept God or reject Him, but Paul did not.

 Eph.
 1:4, “…as He hath chosen us in Him ….to be holy and blameless in His sight”.
 The epistle to the Ephesians was written to believers.
 This verse therefore is saying that believers have been chosen to be holy and blameless.
 This verse does not say that they were chosen to be saved.